mihai-alex/bakery-manager/README.md

 C console-based, menu-driven app that allows its user to manage bakery materials

 ## The user can:
-* add bakery materials
+* add materials
-* delete bakery materials
+* delete materials
-* update bakery materials
+* update materials
-* filter bakery materials
+* filter materials
 * undo/redo any operation

 ## Developed using: